Holocaust II World War II

 The Žanis Lipke memorial is located in Ķīpsala, Riga.
 The Žanis Lipke Museum is probably one of the most hidden museums in Riga.
 The obscure location of the memorial is not a coincidence and it has a symbolic meaning.
 It has been set up in the location of a former underground hideout that was created to save people during the German occupation of World War II.
 Here Žanis Lipke and his family rescued 55 Jews.
 Nowadays a memorial has been built next to the Žanis Lipke family house.
 The memorial ‘Black Shed’ is a symbolic building where shelter was provided and received.
 The design of the building has been taken from the historical tarred huts of Ķīpsala fishermen and sailors.
 These huts were built using materials from barges; hence they had a very distinct colour and tar smell.
 But not only the story of this historic place is unique.
 The way the museum communicates its message is also quite notable.
 The overall design has similarities with the Noah’s Ark described in the Bible, and it also resembles a boat that has been pulled ashore and overturned – a boat that has fulfilled its task.
 The concept of this memorial draws from the historic accuracy of this place and story and the testimonies associated with it.
 It is a story of a desire for freedom, unbelievable escape and trust.
 On your way to the museum, you’ll also be able to see the historic buildings of Pārdaugava.

-Preiļi Museum of History and Applied Art exhibition "Museum stories for Latvia"
+Preiļi Museum of History and Applied Arts exhibition "Museum Stories for Latvia"

-It is located in the premises of the Preiļi Cultural Center.
+Located in the premises of the Preiļi Cultural Center.

-Preiļi Museum of History and Applied Art (PVLMM) exhibition "Museum stories for Latvia" about the First World War, the War of Independence and the Second World War can be viewed.
+The Preiļi Museum of History and Applied Arts (PVLMM) exhibition "Museum Stories for Latvia" about the First World War, the War of Independence and the Second World War is on display.

-The "Story of Drywys" section of the exhibition "Museum Stories for Latvia" (opened in 2018) of the Museum of Preiļi History and Applied Arts is dedicated to the First World War, the War of Independence and the liberation of Latgale, as well as to the knights of the Lāčplešana War Order.
-The exhibition section "The story of the flag" tells about the difficult events of the Second World War period, during which the people of Preila were affected by deportations, the Holocaust, involvement in the military units of the warring parties, and after the war - in the ranks of national partisans.
-The "Righteous Among the Nations" medal awarded to Vladislav Vuškānas, the savior of the Jews from Preiliat, can also be viewed.
+The section "The Story of Drywys" of the Preili History and Applied Arts Museum's exposition "Museum Stories for Latvia" (opened in 2018) is dedicated to the First World War, the War of Independence and the liberation of Latgale, as well as the Cavaliers of the Lāčplēšana War Order.
+The section of the exposition "The Story of the Flag" tells about the complex events of the Second World War, during which the people of Preili were affected by deportations, the Holocaust, involvement in the military units of the warring parties, and after the war - in the ranks of the national partisans.
+The medal "Righteous Among Nations" awarded to the Preili resident and Jewish rescuer Vladislavs Vuškāns is also on display.

-Klooga concentration camp and Holocaust memorial
+Klooga Concentration Camp and Holocaust Memorial

 This memorial to the victims of the Holocaust is situated not far from the small borough of Klooga.